ramezanifar/vscode_remote_guide/README.md

     User root
     Port 32768
 ```
+### Always test ssh
+Try to test the connectivity by Git Bash first.
+If by using Git Bash connection is still unsuccessful, check the content of the SSH config.
+Please note that Git Bash does not need to be running and connected to the remote machine in the background while you are using the VSCode.
+This is just to test that the basic requirments are met.

 ### SSH from VSCode to Linux
 As stated in **Dependencies on Windows**, the *Remote-SSH* extension should be installed in VSCode.
 We can also install the *Remote Development* extension.